ibm-cloud-docs/cis/custom-rules-creating.md

 ### Creating a custom rule with Terraform
 {: #create-custom-rule-tf}

 To create a custom rule, you need to create an entry point first and then create the custom rule.
-The following example creates a custom rule with Terraform:
+The following example creates a custom rule with Terraform.

 To create an entry point ruleset, run the following command: